-Mo Brooks: Pelosi, House Democrats Covered by Panic, Paranoia and Power -- Willing to 'Overreach,' 'Abuse Their Power'
+Mo Brooks: Pelosi, House Democrats Covered by Panic, Paranoia, and Power -- Willing to 'Overreach,' 'Abuse Their Power'

-Representative Mo Brooks (R-AL) said he sees a combination of factors that led to House Democrats taking a very aggressive approach against Republicans in the new Congress under House Speaker Nancy Pelosi’s (D-CA) leadership.
+Rep. Mo Brooks (R-AL) said he sees a combination of factors that led to House Democrats taking a very aggressive approach against Republicans in the new Congress under House Speaker Nancy Pelosi’s (D-CA) leadership.

 Brooks told Mobile, AL radio’s FM Talk 106.5 on Friday that he saw three factors driving the Democrats’ actions: panic, paranoia and power.